cfpb/capital-framework/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New functions are documented (with a description, list of inputs, and expected output)
 - [ ] Placeholder code is flagged / future todos are captured in comments
 - [ ] Visually tested in supported browsers and devices (see checklist below :point_down:)
-- [ ] Project documentation has been updated with `gulp docs` command
+- [ ] Project documentation has been updated in this PR with the `gulp docs` command
 - [ ] Reviewers requested with the [Reviewers tool](https://help.github.com/articles/requesting-a-pull-request-review/) :arrow_right:

 ## Testing checklist